1kc/razer-macos/README.md

 Q: Menu says "No device found".

-A: Razer keyboard needs to be plugged in.
-Quit the application, plug in the keyboard and restart the application.
+A: Plug your Razer device in and click "Refresh in the menu".

 ## Developer usage